NamanKansal230505/IoT-slack-status/README.md

 - The code is written in C language and I have used Ardiuno Ide.
 - Development board I used is esp8266

-For more information on the technologies that power the Well app, check out the [Tech Stack](https://github.com/chroline/well_app/wiki/Tech-Stack) page on our wiki.

 # ✍️ How to make one